DoctorLai/steem-load-balancer/README.md

 - cache.enabled: Should we cache the chosen Node?
 - cache.ttl: When cache.enabled, how many seconds before cache expires.
 - debug: When set to debug, more messages are set e.g. in the response header.
+- firstK: Choosing the node which has the max Jussi Number from the first `firstK` nodes that respond OK.
+Default is 1.

 ## Installation
 Clone the Repository: